Get an insight at what is ahead of you on our course.

 Anything left is blocked by the trees.

-A challenging chip is awaits if you miss either side of the narrow green.
+A challenging chip awaits if you miss either side of the narrow green.

-Short par 3 9th takes you back to the clubhouse.
+This short par 3 takes you back to the clubhouse.

 Hit a short iron from the elevated tee onto a flat green over front bunkers.